Shruti-1205/CustomerChurnAnalysis/README.md

 ## Key Findings

-1. **Contract type is the strongest behavioural predictor** — Month-to-month customers churn at 42.71% vs. 2.83% for two-year contracts, a 15× difference
+1. Month-to-month customers churn at 42.71% compared to 2.83% for two-year contracts.
-2. **The first 12 months are critical** — 48.28% of new customers churn before their first anniversary; this drops to 8.3% after 5 years
+2. 48.28% of customers churn within their first 12 months.
+This drops to 8.3% after 5 years.
-3. **$2.86M/month in revenue is recoverable** — targeted intervention on High + Critical risk customers yields positive ROI (see `sql/queries/08_retention_roi_estimate.sql`)
+3. Targeted retention for High and Critical risk customers has a positive ROI.
+See `sql/queries/08_retention_roi_estimate.sql`.
-4. **Fiber optic + no security bundle = red flag** — top 3 features by importance: tenure, month-to-month flag, internet service type
+4. The top 3 churn predictors are tenure, contract type, and internet service type.

 ---